-Race Engineer, No. 2 Discount Tire/Wurth/Alliance Parts/Autotrader/Wabash/Snap-on MoneyLion/PIRTEK/Dent Wizard/Miller Lite Ford Mustang
+Race Engineer, No. 2 Discount Tire/Wurth/Freightiner/Autotrader/Wabash/Snap-on/MoneyLion/PIRTEK/Dent Wizard/Keytone Light Ford Mustang

-In 2019, Mueller helped Blaney produce his third consecutive season with an NCS victory.
-He won in a thrilling photo-finish at Talladega Superspeedway in October.
-The victory propelled the No. 12 Ford team into the Round of 8 in the NASCAR Playoffs.
+Before she, Mullins and the rest of their crew transitioned to the No. 2 team before the 2020 season, Mueller helped Ryan Blaney produce his third consecutive season with an NCS victory in 2019.
+Blaney won in a thrilling photo finish at Talladega Superspeedway that season and the victory propelled the No. 12 Ford team into the Round of 8 in the NASCAR Playoffs.
 Blaney finished the season a career-best seventh in the final championship standings.
-The Bullins/Mueller tandem also helped the young driver establish personal bests in top-five (11) and top-10 finishes (18).
-Now working with the veteran Keselowski, Team Penske’s all-time winningest driver, Mueller hopes to bring another championship to the No. 2 team this season.
+The tandem of Bullins and Mueller also helped the young driver establish personal bests in top-five (11) and top-10 finishes (18).

 Following high school graduation, Mueller enrolled at the renowned California Polytechnic State University where she earned a mechanical engineering degree in June 2003.
 She stepped away from motorsports after college and began working at Pratt & Whitney, Inc. Rocketdyne Propulsion and Power.
 While there, she assisted in the design and development of the main engine nozzle for the space shuttle from August 2003 to January 2007.